aws/s2n-tls/docs/USAGE-GUIDE.md

 Because `s2n_shutdown()` attempts a graceful shutdown, it will not return success unless a close_notify alert is successfully both sent and received.
-As a result, `s2n_shutdown()` may fail when interacting with a non-conformant TLS implementation.
+As a result, `s2n_shutdown()` may fail when interacting with a non-conformant TLS implementation or if called on a connection in a bad state.

 Once `s2n_shutdown()` is complete:
 * The s2n_connection handle cannot be used for reading or writing.